 Analyse Total Cost of Ownership: When reviewing TCO figures across your fleet vehicles, look for patterns or trends; identify vehicles whose costs appear disproportionate to the performance/usage ratio; this analysis can reveal areas for cost optimisation opportunities.

-Determine Optimization Opportunities: From your analysis, identify specific areas where cost optimisation might be possible - for instance:
+Determine Optimization Opportunities: From your analysis, identify specific areas where cost optimisation might be possible – for instance.

 Fuel Efficiency: Search out vehicles with higher fuel consumption rates, and consider replacing them with more economical models that use fuel more efficiently.